contact us advertise site map Bookmark and Share

 Ute Trail Area - Turret

 Turret was alive with miners in 1896-97.
-There was a pool hall, three saloons, several hotels and boarding houses, a laundry, bakery, general stores, meat market.
-A peak population of around 350-400 was reached before the decline of Turret.
-Current owners ask that visitors observe the US Park Service motto: :Take nothing but pictures, leave nothing but footprints."
+There was a pool hall, three saloons, several hotels and boarding houses, a laundry, bakery, general stores, and a meat market.
+A peak population of around 400 residents was reached before the decline of Turret.
+Turret has been privately owned or partially occupied since its demise.
+Current owners ask that visitors observe the U.S. Park Service motto: “Take nothing but pictures, leave nothing but footprints."

 Clear Creek Area Mining

-Access: Drive up Hwy 24 north of Buena Vista.
 Prospecting in the Clear Creek Area began to boom around 1879.
-Four large claims: Tasmania, the Fortune, the Banker and the Swiss Boy were the big producers of the area although there were many smaller mines.
-Four mining towns were located in the Clear Creek Drainage but only two of them, Vicksburg and Winfield, have been preserved significantly.
+Four large claims—Tasmania, the Fortune, the Banker, and the Swiss Boy—were the big producers of ore in the area although there were many smaller mines as well.
+Four mining towns were located in the Clear Creek Drainage, but only two of them, Vicksburg and Winfield, have been preserved significantly.

 Vicksburg